tvanantwerp/tomvanantwerp.com/src/technical-writing/all-about-passwords.md

 Nobody enjoys typing passwords to log in.
 Nobody!

 Every website has slightly different requirements.
 Your standard `RoverIsAGoodBoy` didn't work on this site?
 Oh, must've needed a number—try `RoverIsAGoodBoy1`.
 No?
 Maybe a symbol. `RoverIsAGoodBoy!`.
 Or both? `RoverIsAGoodBoy1!`.
 Wait, when did you create this account?
-Maybe is was your previous standard password: `password1234`.
+Maybe it was your previous standard password: `password1234`.

 If the above looks familiar to you: 1) I empathize and 2) I am here to rescue you from this hell!